Gravitate-Health/Documentation/deployment/keycloak.md

 ```

 The type of the service is _ClusterIP_ which means that the service can only be accessed from inside the cluster.
 Moreover, if the Kubernetes cluster has a DNS manager other services can access services in other namespaces using the following URL: ```http://<service-name>.<namespace>.svc.cluster.local```.
 To learn more about the types of services and its uses in Kubernetes, here is the [official documentation](https://kubernetes.io/docs/concepts/services-networking/).
 Alternatively if the [Gateway](https://github.com/Gravitate-Health/Gateway) has been deployed, the service will be proxied to the outside of the cluster at `https://<DNS>/`.

+## Create service user

+Create a user for the keycloak-registration service to be able to manage users:

+- Create a keycloak user with the email and password specified in the secrets file of the keycloak repository.
+- Edit user's roles going to Role Mappings --> Client Roles = `realm-management` --> Assign the role `manage-users`